Mitch McConnell is saying that Obama's stimulus plan is a failure.

 There's no questions asked, and no consultant has ever refused a consult.

-The day that may I stop you there for a second because you've just don't lose your train of thought.
+You've just don't lose your train of thought.

-But you've reminded me we never do hear these horror stories in this country of people who need the things you just described being denied them.
+But you've reminded me, we never do hear these horror stories in this country of people who need the things you just described being denied them.

 We never do hear that.